-There is no shortage of resources to aid the teaching of the History and Culture of Pakistan.
+There are many resources to aid the teaching of Pakistan Studies.
 They can be found in textbooks and on the internet.

-Resources from the internet and from books need to be scrutinised to see if they are of use and appropriate to your circumstances.
+Resources from the internet and from books need to be scrutinised to see if they are of use.

 5.2 School Support Hub